Universal higher-order bulk-boundary correspondence of triple nodal points: Monopole charges induced by triple points

 An even simpler configuration is obtained in a three-band model with two type-$\mathsf{A}$ TPs formed by the \emph{same} triplet of energy bands, as illustrated in \cref{fig:Monopole:Euler}(a).
 Since the ordering of the ICRs along the rotation ($k_z$-) axis has to be the same at both $k_z=-\pi$ and $k_z = \pi$ due to the periodicity of the momentum space, it again follows that the number of TPs formed by the three bands is even.
 In the minimal model, the NL changes the band gap twice, once from the second (blue) to the first (red) and once back to the second gap, at two TPs (yellow dots).
 Here we assume a single occupied and two unoccupied bands, such that the two-band subspace allows us to define the Euler monopole charge $\Eu\in\mathbb{Z}$ on the purple ellipsoid in \cref{fig:Monopole:Euler}(a)~\cite{Bzdusek:2017}.

-The Euler monopole charge of a nodal ring is determined by the linking with NLs in the adjacent band gap, similar to the case of the 2SW class, such that we can again apply the argument with rotation-symmetry breaking.
+The Euler monopole charge of a nodal ring is determined by the linking with NLs in the adjacent band gap, similar to the case of the 2SW class, such that we can again apply the argument with the breaking of the rotational symmetry.
 However, here the \emph{orientation} of the linked NLs becomes important~\cite{Tiwari:2020}.
-Recall that in a generic multi-band setting the orientation of a NL can be formally defined via the non-Abelian quaternion invariant~\cite{Wu:2019}.
-In particular, this orientation obeys the same noncommutative rules as the winding number of point nodes in 2D as reported by Ref.~\cite{Ahn:2019}, allowing us to interpret the NLs as braid trajectories.
+Recall that in a generic multi-band setting the orientation of a NL can be formally defined via the non-Abelian generalized quaternion invariant~\cite{Wu:2019}.
+In particular, this orientation obeys the same noncommutative rules as the winding number of point nodes in 2D as reported by Ref.~\onlinecite{Ahn:2019}, allowing us to interpret the NLs as braid trajectories.
 The orientation [indicated by arrows in \cref{fig:Monopole:Euler}(b,c)] of the adjacent (blue) NL at the point where it crosses the disk bounded by the principal (red) nodal ring determines the flux $\pm 1$, indicated in gray.
-We observe that two distinct scenarios can arise after breaking the rotation symmetry: \cref{fig:Monopole:Euler}(b) where the total flux vanishes, and \cref{fig:Monopole:Euler}(c) where it is non-vanishing.
-According to Ref.~\cite{Tiwari:2020} the former implies $\Eu=0$ and the latter $\Eu=2$.
+We observe that two distinct scenarios can arise after breaking the rotational symmetry: \cref{fig:Monopole:Euler}(b) where the total flux vanishes, and \cref{fig:Monopole:Euler}(c) where it is non-vanishing.
+According to Ref.~\onlinecite{Tiwari:2020} the former implies $\Eu=0$ and the latter $\abs{\Eu}=2$.